fe-data/fe-docs/docs/getting-started/overview.rst

 Download link
 ^^^^^^^^^^^^^

-It is possible to include a download link for the etickets in the “*Thank you*” page.
+It is possible to include a download link for the etickets on the “*Thank you*” page.
-It’s up to you to do this in combination with an email or just omit the email (See `Event settings <../usage/events.html#event-settings>`_, :guilabel:`Emails` checkbox) and use the download link.
-You can put that download link anywhere in the “Thank you” page with a shortcode.
-Use the following shortcode:
+You can either combine this with the confirmation email or skip the email altogether (See `Event settings <../usage/events.html#event-settings>`_, :guilabel:`Emails` checkbox).
+Place the download link anywhere on the “Thank you” page using the following shortcode:

 .. code-block:: text

    [fe_download showimage="yes" downloadtext="Download eticket(s)"]

-You can customize the text of the hyperlink by changing the ``downloadtext`` parameter.
+You can customize the hyperlink text by setting the ``downloadtext`` parameter.
 The ``showimage`` parameter is only applicable if there is a single (1) eticket.
 If you set it to “**yes**” , the qrcode wil be included in the page.
 This can be useful, for example, for the sale of consumption coins.
-You buy the coins on your mobile and show the qrcode on the “*Thank you*” page at the counter and the qrcode can be scanned directly and you receive your coins.
+You purchase the coins on your mobile device, then display the QR code on the “Thank you” page at the counter.
+The QR code can be scanned directly, and you’ll receive your coins instantly.
-So no queuing at the counter or time consuming payment actions.
-If there is more than 1 eticket this parameter will be ignored.
+No queuing at the counter or time‑consuming payment steps are required.
+If more than one e‑ticket is issued, this parameter is ignored.
 Don't use this shortcode together with the ``Event type`` :guilabel:`Select multiple dates`.

 .. image:: ../_static/images/getting-started/Qrcode-example.png